 Antimatter is a rare, separate type of matter formed of particles with some of their quantum numbers the opposite of those in corresponding normal matter, among these differing quantum numbers being electrical charge.
-When a normal matter particle encounters an antimatter particle, they annihilate each other, the energy converted to other particles, generally photons.
+When a normal matter particle encounters its antimatter analog particle (antiparticle), they annihilate each other (known as particle-antiparticle annihilation, or just annihilation) the energy converted to other particles, generally photons.

-Antimatter particles include the Positron (i.e., Antielectron, like an electron but positively charged), the Antiproton, the Antineutron, Antineutrinos, and Antiquarks.
-The particles can be combined to form "anti atoms", e.g., Antihydrogen, and this has been done experimentally.
+Antimatter particles include the positron (i.e., antielectron, like an electron but positively charged), the antiproton, the antineutron, antineutrinos, and antiquarks.
+The particles can be combined to form "anti atoms", e.g., antihydrogen, and this has been done experimentally.

-In minute quantities, positrons and antineutrinos are commonly produced by Beta Decay (thus in Nucleosynthesis) and other particles are commonly formed by high-energy collisions, e.g., in particle accelerators, and by Cosmic Rays striking ordinary matter.
+In minute quantities, positrons and antineutrinos are commonly produced by beta decay (thus in nucleosynthesis) and other particles are commonly formed by high-energy collisions, e.g., in particle accelerators, and by cosmic rays striking ordinary matter.
 The particles are short-lived when surrounded by normal matter.